Welcome to my little corner of the ukulele world. Well, maybe not little :-)

 The first 19 chords are the open position chords A, C, D, E, F, G, Am, Cm, Dm, Em, Fm, Gm, A7, B7, C7, D7, E7, F7, G7.
 Typically, barre chords or movable form chords are learned next.
 These chords are based on the open position, first chords you learned and have an advantage because they can be moved to different keys.
 Their disadvantage is that they're harder to play, at least initially.

 The ability to play chords and switch them smoothly is the first requirement for playing alone or with a group.
 It immediately qualifies you for a band in the role of playing background accompaniment.
-This job is an accompaniment job and does not have the attention given to the Lead guitar player but it is your quickest route to playing in a band or at jam sessions!
+This job is an accompaniment job and does not have the attention given to the lead player but it is your quickest route to playing in a band or at jam sessions!

 Technique is the ability to control your hands individually and in combination.
 It's primarily a physical skill not a musical skill.
 The training and development of your hands is a prerequisite and necessary to develop musical skills.